wjc404/GEMM_AVX2/README.md

 #Attached test programs:

 2 DGEMM test codes are also attached (General_Benchmark_*.c).
 Compilation of them requires installation of Intel MKL 2018.

+#Comments:

+Any optimizations to the dgemm codes are welcomed~